Softala-MLOPS/Supercomputing-review/Notebook reviews.md

 - How does the usage of DAG's compare to everything else?
 Is there a possibility to use other technology for this portion?
 # Part 5
 [Link to part 5](https://github.com/K123AsJ0k1/multi-cloud-hpc-oss-mlops-platform/blob/studying/tutorials/integration/studying/tutorial_for_integration_part_5.ipynb)

-## Summary
-- Configuring SSH connection for easier use
-- Setting up cPouta virtual machine
-- Setting up OSS Platform
-- Explains the use of Kubernetes in Docker and what happens during installation
-- Example of installing GPU Ray with Helm charts
-- Setting up YAML files if suitable helm chart doesn't exist
-- Examples of adding applications to OSS
-- Usage of Istio service mesh to handle outside connections, Kiali to handle network debugging and Openstack security groups to handle restricted access

 ## What works
 Huang:
 - Steps for installing the platform